Plumsail/documents-docs/source/document-generation/pptx/pictures.rst

-Then I place the picture tag into AltText section of an image.
+Then I place the picture tag into AltText section of the dummy image.

 .. code::